The Amazing Color Changing Litter – Pretty Litter Review 2021

 How to resolve?
 A few owner have said that if you just stir the litter crystals about once per day, it helps minimize or eliminate urine pooling, especially toward the end of the month once the crystals are becoming saturated.

-What Do Pretty Litter Customers and Their Cats Say About the Product
+What Do Pretty Litter Customers Say?

 The Pretty Litter reviews on Amazon are overall pretty great, most people like it, although there are a fair share of pet parents who seem a bit less than impressed as do every product out there.

 First, some owners complain about the expense.
 It is a bit more pricey than regular kitty litter.
 Though with that being said, thanks to the convenience of the bag delivery every month AND the advanced “health-monitoring” feature, some pet owner feel that the added costs of the order are well worth the added benefits.
 The PrettyLitter company even suggests that you can save money on vet bills in the long run thanks to the early detection ability of the litter.

 One popular positive remark from cat owners is that the cat litter is sewage safe—that is, they can scoop out the feces and flush the solid waste down the toilet for super easy clean-up.

 Honestly, a lot of owners simply like the way it looks, too.
 Unless there's something off with a cat's urine, it's not easy to visually tell if the cat litter has been used at all.
 Overall, it stays pretty clean throughout its lifespan in the animal's box.